exapde/Exasim/README.md

    - provides full GPU functionality, meaning that all code components from discretization schemes to iterative solvers run on GPUs
    - can be called from Julia, Python, and Matlab.

-After downloading the Exasim source code, you can immediately run numorous examples provided in Exasim/Applications by executing pdeapp.jl in Julia, pdeapp.py in Python, or pdeapp.m in Matlab.
+After downloading the Exasim source code, you can run numorous examples provided in Exasim/Applications by executing pdeapp.jl in Julia, pdeapp.py in Python, or pdeapp.m in Matlab.
 See the documentation https://github.com/exapde/Exasim/tree/master/Documentation/Exasim0.3.pdf for more details.

 # Installation